1-5Pool/IITKanpur_hackathon/README.md

-There were 3 rounds to this hackathon.
-Round one was the qualifying round, in which there was 30 MCQ on cyberSec and 2 questions on implimentation of Machine learning algorithms, 12000 people participated from all around the globe in this round.
-We were able to create a working solution for classifying a file as malware/benign from the static and dynamic analysis using ML libraries.
-In the final round of the hackathon, we created a Machine Learning code to sort Network Traffic as DDOS/Normal.
+There were three rounds in this hackathon.
+Round one was the qualifying stage, which consisted of 30 multiple-choice questions on cybersecurity and two questions focused on the implementation of machine learning algorithms.
+A total of 12,000 people from around the world participated in this round.
+Our team was able to create a functional solution to classify files as either malware or benign, utilizing static and dynamic analysis through machine learning libraries.
+In the Second round of the hackathon, we developed machine learning code to differentiate network traffic as either DDoS (Distributed Denial of Service) or normal.
+The final round was a presentation round where we had to show how we can implement the 2nd round solution.

 We got the award for the Most Promising Startup.
 Award ceremony link :  https://youtu.be/ezLZxXU4qhc